 The course is meant as an introduction to the study of a complex culture where writing had its origin, and various expressive forms were created – such as mythological compositions, devotional and wisdom literature, heroic and historiographic narrative, etc. The wide spectrum of Near Eastern literatures includes different languages spoken in the various areas where cuneiform script spread and was used since the III millennium BC.
 Phenomena of transmission are evident in contemporary and successive cultures during the II and I millennia BC.
 The course aims at providing a general introduction to the genres and main literary works of Near Eastern literatures with particular reference to the Mesopotamian (Sumero-Akkadian) tradition and to illustrate the contexts of production and reception of the most representative texts, the dynamics of their transmission, canonization and innovation.
 Through the illustration of the characteristics of Sumero-Akkadian literature and its relationships with other cultures, the course also provides an important complement to the study of ancient literature of the Mediterranean area.

 The course is organized in two parts.
-The first consists of a general introduction to Syro-Mesopotamian history, from III to I millennium BCE, from the perspective of scribal and literary activity and production, and of the development and spreading of the Sumero-Akkadian literary tradition.
-The second part focusses on a major and emblematic literary work: the Gilgamesh epic.
-The lessons are devoted to illustrate and analyse the various texts and redactions of the tales that were composed on Gilgamesh from the beginning of the II millennium BC - in Sumerian - till the unitarian and most complete redaction in literary Babylonian, which dates from the first half of I millennium BCE.
-Selected examples of themes and language of the various redactions, as well as their spreading beyond Mesopotamia are illustrated and commented upon.
+The first consists of a brief introduction to Syro-Mesopotamian history, from III to I millennium BCE, from the perspective of scribal and literary activity and production, and of the development and spreading of the Sumero-Akkadian literary tradition.
+The second part focusses on a specific perspective: that of the relations between Near Eastern and Greek literatures.
+It investigates the contexts of production, reception and elaboration of literary texts in the scribal culture and in the authorial activity.

 Final oral assessment.
 Purposes of the assessment are to verify the acquired knowledge; language skills; ability of connecting knowledge; analytical and discussion skills.